Our research is editorially independent but we may earn a commission for purchases made through our links.

 Cruising along the shoreline on horseback offers a unique perspective of the lake and the surrounding area.
 The trails through the Tahoe region are some of the most serene, allowing riders to trot through lush meadows and forests enjoying unbelievable views.
 Camp Richardson Corral offers sturdy horses for peaceful trots around Fallen Leaf Lake and through the National Forest, while Zephyr Cove Resort Stables provides the opportunity for horseback rides in some of the most scenic areas of the region, with the animals winding through pine trees, boulders, and near streams.

 Parasailing offers an especially thrilling way to enjoy stunning panoramic views of Lake Tahoe.
 You don’t need any prior experience, as the captain and mate do all the work for you so you can just sit back and have a great time – in fact, the only requirement is being able to sit.
-You won’t get closer to flying that this, it’s just you and the sensation of floating through the air.
-You literally have bird’s eye view during the 8- to 10-minute experience, as you float along behind a boat, taking in Tahoe from high above.
+You won’t get closer to flying than this, it’s just you and the sensation of floating through the air.
+You literally have a bird’s eye view during the experience, as you float along behind a boat, taking in Tahoe from high above.
 North Shore Parasail offers this adventure, located at Kings Beach on the North Shore.